alex-sandrk/WalletCore/README.md

 - `eth`: Provides connectivity with the Ethereum node.
 - `explorer`: Provides notifications and keeps track of new blocks, transactions and events.
-- `metronome`: Provides Metronome-specific functionality as interacting with the auctions, converter and token contracts.
+- `lumerin`: Provides Lumerin-specific functionality as interacting with the auctions, converter and token contracts.
 - `rates`: Provides crypto-to-fiat exchange rates.
 - `tokens`: Provides base ERC20 token functions.
 - `wallet`: Provides base key/account management